skkuJK/C-language-storage/README.md

 Hi!
 Everyone!
 This open source is aimed at face recognition in real time using smart phone.
 Administrators can manage data through the Web.

+* The smartphone displays the face of the people in the camera to the user through a rectangle and provides the information of the person.

 ## Install
 ## How to use
 ## Contact